 You can probably relate to this story.
-If not, you're one in 10 consumers who don't price check items on Amazon before making a purchase.
+If not, you're the one in 10 consumers who doesn't price check items on Amazon before making a purchase.
 The rest of us depend on the site's competitive prices and reliable customer service to guide our buying decisions.
 Because of this painless customer experience, we have defaulted to Amazon as our preferred ecommerce website.

 In this post, we'll explain what ecommerce customer service is and provide some best practices you can use to improve it on your website.
 Then, we'll provide a list of ecommerce service tools you can adopt for your business.

 Ecommerce customer service refers to the services you provide to online shoppers.
 If visitors have questions or need help making a purchase, these features help them navigate your site and achieve their goals.
 Ecommerce customer service allows reps to meet customers where they are to make the process of support simple and efficient.

 The approach to ecommerce service differs slightly from brick-and-mortar settings.
 Since reps can only call or chat, you need to anticipate roadblocks that users will experience during the buying process.

 That requires you to consistently obtain customer feedback and analyze it for common user pain points.
 Once you understand these variables, you can install proactive and self-service features that guide visitors through the customer journey.

 If you're looking to enhance the service in your online shop, take a look at the next section for some best practices we gathered for ecommerce customer service.